turingschool/curriculum-site/module2/lessons/html_fundamentals.md

 <section class="call-to-action">
 ### Warm Up

-Go to the [Turing Home Page](https://turing.edu/) and open up your Dev Tools.
+On this lesson page, open up your Dev Tools.
 - Click on the "Elements" tab.
 Stay in the "Elements" tab throughout this Warm Up.
 - Dig into the `<body>`.
 What are some things you see nested inside of this element?
 Can you associate any of the things you see in the code to what you see on the page?
 - In many of the elements, you'll notice a `class`.
 What do you think those are used for?